-Year 11 Chemistry

-Chemical Calculations Assignment

-Moles and Mass
+Year 11 Chemistry Chemical Calculations Assignment 1 Moles and Mass

-(a) There is no single right answer for this, but the analogy should clearly relate that a mole is a specific number of objects.
+- (a) There is no single right answer for this, but the analogy should clearly relate that a mole is a specific number of objects. - (b) Chemicals always react particle-to-particle, whereas the mass of particles is different for each chemical.